 Follow these guidelines to protect yourself from email and website scams:

-- Do not open emails from unknows sources, or from an institution you do not do business with, delete it immediately.
+- Do not open emails from unknown sources, or from an institution you do not do business with, delete it immediately.

 - If you were not expecting the email, and it is from a business institution you utilize, call the financial institution rather than clicking on the link.

-- Look at the senders email adress, if it does not tie to the insitution purportedly sending the message, delete the email.
+- Look at the senders email address, if it does not tie to the institution purportedly sending the message, delete the email.